Artifacts or Abduction: How Do LLMs Answer Multiple-Choice Questions Without the Question?: Performing MCQA With No Question

-\begin{prompt}[title={Prompt \thetcbcounter: Choices-Only Prompt}, label=prompt:choices_only_prompt] \choices \texttt{Answer:} $a$ \end{prompt} We expect Prompt~\ref{prompt:choices_only_prompt} to perform near a majority baseline, as ignoring the question should ideally equal random guessing.
+We expect Prompt~\ref{prompt:choices_only_prompt} to perform near a majority baseline, as ignoring the question should ideally equal random guessing.
 An accuracy largely above this suggests that the model may use artifacts.